 -So how do i buy a mask?

-I make my masks in small editions, one design ( sculpt ) at a time.
+I make my masks in small editions aka number of copies i will make, one design ( sculpt ) at a time.
 The current design will have a limited number of Do It Yourself ( DIY) blanks and finished masks made.
 The best thing to do is keep an eye on my social media for new designs and announcements on when they will be for sale:

 I will also produce finished, ready to wear, one of a kind painted FINISHED versions of the current mask design.
-They are made in very small batches every few weeks.
+They are available in small numbers every few weeks.
 They are posted for sale as they are completed.
 I try to post a heads up on upcoming finished masks a day or two before they are put into the store.
 I post on twitter, tumblr and instagram under @missmonstermel ( links are above).
-Occasionally i will take pre-orders for painted masks as well.

 Masks are only available during the time a pre-order is open or when a finished and painted mask is listed on ebay or in this shop.
 If the listing says SOLD OUT the mask is not available for purchase at that time.
 Please follow one of the social media links above to get a heads up on when a new mask will be available.